Russula fragilis: Similar species

-Russula betularum is frequently found with birch, and although usually paler can be mistaken for washed out specimens of R. fragilis; Russula gracillima is similar in appearance, and grows in the same locations, although neither species have nicks (serrations) on the gill edges.
+Russula betularum is frequently found with birch and although usually paler, can be mistaken for washed-out specimens of R. fragilis; R. gracillima is similar in appearance and grows in the same locations, although neither species have nicks (serrations) on the gill edges.

 Distribution and habitat

 Russula fragilis appears in late summer and autumn, usually growing in small groups.
 It is widespread in the northern temperate zones of Europe, Asia, and North America.
 It is probably mycorrhizal with a variety of trees, including birch and oak.
 It often appears on or near rotted wood.

 Toxicity

 This mushroom is inedible due the toxins it contains and its very hot taste.
 Many hot-tasting Russula species cause problems of a gastrointestinal nature when consumed, resulting in diarrhoea, and vomiting.